mramirmoradi/bank-account-service/api-gateway/README.md

 ## Deployment
-By the above command, ecr-service will deploy on: <link>http://localhost:8765/</link>
+By the above command, ecr-service will deploy on: <link> http://localhost:8765/ </link>

 ```bash
   docker-compose up --build